-For November 2020, the rate of return for the fixed income investment portfolio was 1.02%, which was a 0.06% decrease from October's rate of 1.08%.
-The decrease is due to a greater average balance in the fixed income portfolio at lower interest rates and a decrease in the Local Agency Investment Fund's (LAIF) rate from 0.62% to 0.58%.
-Including real estate investments, the weighted average rate of return for IRWD's investment portfolio for November 2020 was 3.14%, which was a 0.05% decrease from October's rate of 3.19%.
+Due to the timing of the Committee meeting, the rate of return for December 2020 is not complete at this time.
+Preliminary calculations indicate a rate of return for the fixed income investment portfolio of 0.96%, which is a 0.06% decrease from November's rate of 1.02%.
+The decrease is due to a greater average balance in the fixed income portfolio at lower interest rates and a decrease in the Local Agency Investment Fund's (LAIF) rate from 0.58% to 0.54%.
+Including real estate investments, the weighted average rate of return for IRWD's investment portfolio for December 2020 was 3.06%, which was a 0.08% decrease from November's rate of 3.14%.